sensu/sensu-docs/content/sensu-go/6.6/api/enterprise/federation.md

 ### Example {#etcd-replicatorsetcd-replicator-put-example}

-The following example demonstrates a request to the `/etcd-replicators/:etcd-replicator` API endpoint to update the replicator `my_replicator`.
+The following example demonstrates a request to the `/etcd-replicators/:etcd-replicator` API endpoint to update the replicator `my_replicator`:

 {{< code shell >}}
 curl -X PUT \